-In case you aren’t familiar with the company, Wera is a company that has been making tools in Germany since 1936.
+In case you aren’t familiar with them, Wera is a company that has been making tools in Germany since 1936.
 They are known for their high quality, professional-approved tools, particularly their screwdrivers, torque wrenches, electrical work tools, and tools for working on bicycles.
+Pre-internet it’s pretty rare you would have seen a Wera screwdriver in the US and, personally, I hadn’t seen one until maybe 4 years ago.

-In this article we’ll look at Wera’s screwdrivers, of which I own many have been a fan of for some time.
+In this article we’ll look at Wera’s screwdrivers, of which I own multiple and have been a fan of since the first time I used one.

 Wera is known for, and very much promotes, the distinctive handle on its screwdrivers.
 This design, which they call “Kraftform” not only is found in the logo of the company, but it appears in most of its products in some fashion.
 The handles have hard and soft zones for grip as well as wider areas in the middle which are comfortable and ergonomic to hold.